getporter/porter/docs/content/docs/development/authoring-a-bundle/distribute-bundles.md

 This YAML snippet indicates that the bundle will be built and tagged as `getporter/kubernetes:v0.2.0`.
 This full bundle reference is constructed from the provided `registry`, `name` and `version` fields.
 We recommend using [semantic versioning](https://semver.org/) for the bundle version.

-The generated invocation image name will be auto-derived from the same combination of `registry`, `name` and `version`.
-Using the example above, an invocation image with the name of `getporter/kubernetes:porter-HASH` will be built.
+The generated bundle image name will be auto-derived from the same combination of `registry`, `name` and `version`.
+Using the example above, an bundle image with the name of `getporter/kubernetes:porter-HASH` will be built.

-Once you have provided values for the fields above, run the `porter build` command one last time to verify that your invocation image can be successfully built.
+Once you have provided values for the fields above, run the `porter build` command one last time to verify that your bundle image can be successfully built.

-Next, run the `porter publish` command in order to push the invocation image to the specified repository and to regenerate a CNAB bundle manifest using this newly pushed image.
+Next, run the `porter publish` command in order to push the bundle image to the specified repository and to regenerate a CNAB bundle manifest using this newly pushed image.
 You should see output like the following:

 ```
 $ porter publish
-Pushing CNAB invocation image...
+Pushing CNAB bundle image...
 The push refers to repository [docker.io/getporter/kubernetes]
 0f4d408243ab: Preparing
 6573f19b0ef5: Preparing